boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/line-chart.md

 #### Enable Comments

 This allows you to enable or disable `comment` for the dashboard widget.
-For more details, refer to this [link](/cloud-bi/visualizing-data/working-with-widgets/commenting-widget/).
+For more details,refer to the this [link](/embedded-bi/visualizing-data/working-with-widgets/commenting-widget/).

 #### Allow View Underlying Data